 75. Smush Image Compression and Optimization – SmushIt is another WordPress image optimisation plugin that allows you to scale down your images without losing quality.
 You can set a maximum height and width and then watch your image amend.

 76. Imsanity – Imsanity is an incredibly useful plugin for those who run multi-author websites and accept direct post submissions.
 The tool automatically resizes huge images once they get uploaded.

 Tools for researching keywords for better search rankings

 Keyword research is one of the key elements of Search Engine Optimisation.
-In order for your site to rank well, drive traffic and generate conversions, you should be targeting the relevant keywords right from the beginning.
+In order for your site to rank well, drive traffic and generate conversions, you should be targeting relevant keywords right from the beginning.
 But how do you find those ‘perfect’ keywords that are not over-competitive, relevant and have high search volume?
-Well, there is a bit of research to do that’s for sure.
+Well, there is a bit of research to do, that’s for sure.

 77. SEMRush – Although SEMRush is much more than just a keyword research tool, it provides some invaluable keywords data.
 Simply enter a keyword you want to analyse and the tool will return the search volume, suggested cost-per-click, competition level, keyword trend data, related keywords, ad examples and much more.